sjbrown/misc_work/genesis/rules.md

 Player 1 spends 9 COIN (3× the amount shown on the :minibus: symbol).
 This brings 3 friends to the show (Player 1's maximum amount).

-Now there is a 2 CROWD defecit between 20 and 18.
+Now there is a 2 CROWD deficit between 20 and 18.

 Player 2 spends 6 COIN (2× the amount shown on the :minibus: symbol).
 This brings 2 of Player 2's friends to the show.